National-Node-Net/node-lib/docs/error-handling.md

 # Error Handling

-ia-map-lib will report any errors encountered within an Adaptor, Mapper, or Projector execution to a Kafka topic by default.
+node-lib will report any errors encountered within an Adaptor, Mapper, or Projector execution to a Kafka topic by default.

 It is possible at run-time to set headers to be included in all error messages and to access the error handler directly to provide fine-graining control over the behaviour of the application, for example, allowing execution to continue is an error is encountered with a specific record.